RoaddogLabs/open-race-scale/mechanical/README.md

-### Open Race Scale Import Pi-Hat Enclosure
+### Open Race Scale Mechanical Parts

-This is a 3D printed enclosure for the Open Race Scale control board.
+This includes a 3D printed enclosure for the Open Race Scale control board as well as scale pads.

-***THIS design IS NOT YET VALIDATED***
+***THIS DESIGN IS NOT YET VALIDATED***

 Forked from https://github.com/jenkinsracing/open-race-scale by Andrew Jenkins license OSHW/public domain, software LGPL 2.0.